Modular exponentiation

 Modular exponentiation is exponentiation performed over a modulus.
 It is useful in computer science, especially in the field of public-key cryptography, where it is used in both Diffie–Hellman key exchange and RSA public/private keys.

-Modular exponentiation is the remainder when an integer b (the base) is raised to the power e (the exponent), and divided by a positive integer m (the modulus); that is, c = b^{e} mod m.
+Modular exponentiation is the remainder c when an integer b (the base) is raised to the power e (the exponent), and divided by a positive integer m (the modulus); that is, c = b^{e} mod m.
 From the definition of division, it follows that 0 ≤ c < m.

 For example, given b = 5, e = 3 and m = 13, dividing 5^{3} = 125 by 13 leaves a remainder of c = 8.

 When b and m are relatively prime, one can also allow the exponent e to be negative by finding the multiplicative inverse d of b modulo m (for instance by using extended Euclidean algorithm).
 More precisely:

 c = b^{e} mod m = d^{−e} mod m, where e < 0 and b ⋅ d ≡ 1 (mod m).

 Modular exponentiation is efficient to compute, even for very large integers.
 On the other hand, computing the modular discrete logarithm – that is, finding the exponent e when given b, c, and m – is believed to be difficult.
 This one-way function behavior makes modular exponentiation a candidate for use in cryptographic algorithms.